Information experience (IX) refers to the communicative aspects of a process or interaction that guides your behaviour.

 2. Map content to your audience’s processes and tasks.

-Whether designing for your cat or for end-users of an application, the precise audience for your information doesn't matter.
-What matters is that, once you’ve defined your target audience, you create content that is helpful for that audience.
+Whether designing for your cat or for end users of an application, the precise audience for your information doesn't matter.
+What matters is that, after you’ve defined your target audience, you create content that is helpful for that audience.
 Create task-based content that’s structured around the intended audience’s workflow.
 Build this content and decide where it should go based on:

 Provide only the information that the intended audience needs given the context and their goals.
 Reveal this information progressively so as not to overwhelm them with too much information.